How can diabetes affect the eye?

 What can we do?

 Mr Puri says: “It’s essential to have regular eye examinations if you have diabetes.
-I need to see you every year – never wait until your vision has deteriorated to have an eye test.
-Our practice is accredited to undertake Digital Diabetic Retinopathy Eye Screening for patients registered with a GP in the Staffordshire Health Authority area.
-Just contact us to find out more, or make an appointment.”
+Please never wait until your vision has deteriorated to have an eye exam.”